skullernet/tls-tproxy/README.md

 # tls-tproxy

-Transparent TLS proxy to work around DPI firewall blocks.
+Transparent TLS proxy to work around DPI firewall restrictions.
 The idea is to split client hello message across multiple TLS records so that all extensions (including SNI) end up in the second record.
 Actual TLS message content is not modified and thus no special configuration is needed on connection endpoints.